inspired99/roguelike-game/README.md

 To play game use command `python3 -m src.main`.

-## Project Structure

 ## Gameplay

 When the game starts, random map is created by maze generator.

 ## Key Control
+* Press `&#8593;` to move up.

 * Press `R` to stop render animation when level is loading.